bomctl/bomctl/README.md

   -o, --output-file FILE   Path to output file
 ```

 This includes recursive loading of external references in an SBOM to other SBOMs and placing them into the persistent cache.
-If SBOMs are access controlled, a user's [.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) file to authenticate.
+If SBOMs are access controlled, a user's [.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) file can be used to authenticate.

 The following example will fetch this [CycloneDX SBOM](https://raw.githubusercontent.com/bomctl/bomctl-playground/main/examples/bomctl-container-image/bomctl_bomctl_v0.3.0.cdx.json)
 that represents a container image and will then recursively fetch an externally referenced SBOM that